 ‘What a lovely guy.’
 I said to myself.

 Without thinking, I opened the sweetie bag in my hand.
 The packet made a joyous “pap!” sound upon tearing and a cloud of sugary dust filled the air around me.
 It was a rather nostalgic moment.
-Just imagine it: a grown woman, sitting alone in an office at night, writing about old-school pop bands with nothing but the sound of sucking on a powdery lollipop echoing around the room for company – it was pretty beautiful.
+Just imagine it: a grown woman, sitting alone in an office at night, writing about old-school pop bands with nothing but the happy sound of sucking on a powdery lollipop to echo around the room for company.
+It was pretty beautiful.
 Though, one thing did surprise me with the whole experience.

 Inside the bright packet, there was not only a lollipop and precious sugar dust to dab it in, but also a thumb-sized note.